Nuku alofa, Tonga

 You'll also visit the Ha'amonga Trilithon, an ancient stone arch (circa AD 1200) thought to have been used as an astronomical calendar.
 Nearby is the Maka Faakinanga Stone, believed to have been erected at the same time as the Ha'amonga Trilithon.
 According to the legend, the 11th King Tonga Tatui sat against this stone facing the water to see enemies approaching.
 He harbored a deep fear of being assassinated.

 Transportation is by basic island bus with no air -- conditioning or PA system.
 Restroom facilities are limited and very basic.
-Wear sunglasses, sunscreen and comfortable walking shoes.
+Wear sunglasses, biodegradable sunscreen and comfortable walking shoes.
 Bring a hat and insect repellent.
 Tour does not operate on Sundays.